 Sustainability performance: figures & publications

 The SPIE Group is convinced that we can choose to turn climate change and the digital revolution into opportunities and levers for sustainable progress in Europe and worldwide.
-By making itself part of the solution, SPIE has made ambitious and quantified commitments, formalised in its corporate social responsibility roadmap.
+By making itself part of the solution, SPIE has made ambitious and quantified commitments, formalised in its sustainability roadmap.
 The Group shares its Sustainability indicators with all its stakeholders here to enable them to monitor its social, environmental and societal performance.

 2024 non-financial performance of SPIE

-In 2019, SPIE a identified three major contributions that enable it to play a useful - and sometimes decisive - role for its stakeholders:
+In 2019, SPIE identified three major contributions that enable it to play a useful - and sometimes decisive - role for its stakeholders:

 • preparing the energy future